pro-utkarshM/seabios/docs/Linking_overview.md

 C code in three modes
 ---------------------

-SeaBIOS must support multiple [memory models](Memory Model).
+SeaBIOS must support multiple [memory models](Memory_Model.md).
 This is accomplished by compiling the C code three separate times into three separate objects.

 The C code within a mode must not accidentally call a C function in another mode, but multiple modes must all access the same single copy of global variables.
-Further, it is occasionally necessary for the C code in one mode to obtain the address of C code in another mode.
+Further, it is occasionally necessary for the C code in one mode to obtain the address of the C code in another mode.

 In order to use the same global variables between all modes, the layoutrom.py script will detect references to global variables and